Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Vertex function for interaction mediator initialized in arbitrary quantum states

 where $\circ$ stands for the appropriate integration or summation of the internal indices in position, time, and Keldysh space, and $V^{(0)} D(u)$ is the bare vertex function in the infinite series.
 The above equation can be rewritten as,

-Here, we have separated the $u$-independent contribution (2nd term in R.H.S.), containing $D_{R,A}$, from the $u$-dependent contribution, $f(u)$, containing $D_K(u)$.
+Here, we have separated the $u$-independent contribution (2nd term in R.H.S.), containing $D_{R,A}$, from the $u$-dependent contribution, containing $D_K(u)$.
+The full $u$-dependence of the second term Eq.~\eqref{Gamma_ladder} is collected in the function $f(u)$.
 The rest (including $V^{(0)},G$ and $D(u=0)$) has been absorbed into the tensors $M_{\rm nonres}$ and $M_{\mathrm{res}}$.
-The subscript $M_{\mathrm{res}}$ here refers to resonant processes involving the absorption/emission of a real (as opposed to virtual) force carrier.
-It is physically clear that it is those processes that depend on the quantum state of the carrier.
-Here the ladder is constructed out of the non-interacting fermionic GFs, $G$, which will simplify the computation of the physical vertex as the $\{u_s\}$-derivatives will act only on the carrier GFs.
+The subscript of $M_{\mathrm{res}}$ here refers to resonant processes involving the absorption/emission of a real (as opposed to virtual) \fpm{mediator}.
+It is physically clear that it is those processes that depend on the quantum state of the \fpm{mediator}.
+Here the ladder is constructed out of the non-interacting fermionic GFs, $G$, which will simplify the computation of the physical vertex as the $\{u_s\}$-derivatives will act only on the \fpm{mediator's} GFs.
 This type of ladder resummation scheme is the standard approximation applied in thermal equilibrium to study instabilities associated with a divergence of $\Gamma$ \cite{abrikosov2012methods}.